 - 8. In the case of an inadvertent whistle, the offense has two options: - a.
 Take the ball where it was when the whistle blew, and the down is consumed. - b.
 Replay the down from the original line of scrimmage. - 9.
 A team is allowed to use a timeout to question an official's ruling.
 If the official's ruling is correct, the team will be charged a timeout.
-If the ruling is incorrect, the timeout will not be charged and the proper ruling will be administered.
-Officials should confer/agree on any controversial call to get the call right.
+If the ruling is in error, the timeout will not be charged and the proper ruling is enforced.
+Officials should confer/agree on any controversial call in order to get the call right.